 The SmartFusion2 family combines several key processing, memory storage, and data transfer functions within the Microcontroller Subsystem (MSS).
-By combining these functions into a common block SmartFusion2 makes it easier to implement control functions using a traditional MCU development process.
+By combining these functions into a common block the SmartFusion2 MSS makes it easier to implement control functions using a traditional MCU development process.
 The 'hardened' blocks of the MSS result in a more highly integrated, lower power, and lower cost implementation for embedded control applications.
-Key elements of the MSS that can be useful in implementing secure boot applications include the ARM®-Cortex -M3 CPU; memory related functions including the cache, SRAM, flash code storage blocks, High-Performance DMA (HPDMA) and the external DDR memory controller; a variety of high speed peripherals for data communications including Tri-speed Ethernet, USB, and a peripheral DMA controller (PDMA); several lower speed communications peripherals like SPI, I2C, UART, and CAN; timers and counters; and interfaces to the FPGA fabric.
-Of critical importance to all secure boot implementations is the secure storage of the boot-loader code in on-chip eNVM.
-Only when this 'keystone' segment of the design is secure, can the rest of the boot process be verified and trusted.
+Key elements of the MSS that are useful in implementing secure boot applications include the ARM[®]CortexTM-M3 CPU; memory related functions including the cache, SRAM, flash code storage blocks, High-Performance DMA (HPDMA) and the external DDR memory controller; a variety of high-speed peripherals for data communications including Tri-speed Ethernet, USB, and a peripheral DMA controller (PDMA); several lower speed communications peripherals like SPI, I2C, UART and CAN; timers and counters; and interfaces to the FPGA fabric.